dyfer/ControlSurface.quark/README.md

 Almost any control surface sending MIDI control/note messages can be manually set up.
 Moreover, presets for the following devices are included:
 - Behringer XTouch One [WIP]

-Presets for the following devices are planned
+Presets for the following devices are planned:
 - Behringer XTouch Mini
 - Behringer XTouch Compact
 - other devices from the XTouch family